Withholding the truth from dying patients

 Naito shared his experience with medical students in an OHSU course called “Living With Life-Threatening Illness,” which pairs students with ill and dying patients.
 “He was able to talk very openly and quite calmly about his own experience,” said Amanda Ashley, associate director of OHSU’s Center for Ethics in Health Care.
 “He was able to do a lot of teaching about how it might have been different.”
 Alyssa Hjelvik, 28, a first-year medical student, wound up spending hours more than required with Naito, learning about what it means to be a doctor — and what it means to die.
 The experience, she said, was “quite profound.”

 “He impressed upon me that it’s so critical to be fully present and genuine,” said Hjelvik, who is considering a career as a cancer specialist.
-“It’s something he cultivated over several years in practice.”
+“It’s something he cultivated over several years in practice.
+He believed that no good could come form withholding the truth from dying patients.”

 Naito, who has endured 10 rounds of chemotherapy, recently granted the center $1 million from the foundation formed in his name.
 He said he hopes that future doctors like Hjelvik — and current colleagues — will use his experience to shape the way they deliver bad news.
 “The more people know this, it doesn’t have to be something you dread,” he said.
 “I think we should remove that from medicine.
 It can be a really heartfelt, deep experience to tell someone this, to tell another human being.”